vquaiato/vquaiato.github.com/_posts/2011-02-18-perguntas-para-um-desenvolvedor-senior.markdown

 - Are you still writing code?
 Do you love it?
 - You've just been assigned to a project in a new technology how would you get started?
 - How does the addition of Service Orientation change systems?
 When is it appropriate to use?
 Your thoughts?
 I'll add good questions from the comments throughout the day.E aí?
-Quantas googladas você deu?Abraços,Vinicius Quaiato.
+Quantas googladas você deu?

+Abraços,
+Vinicius Quaiato.